 The Rebbe’s Chassid: With all Powers of the Soul

-Rabbi Chaim Hakohen Gutnick, o.b.m., former head of the Beit Din of Melbourne, once asked the Rebbe if he should change his British-style rabbinical hat to a regular Chabad-style hat, so that he would look like a Chassid.
-The Rebbe answered: True, one of the Chabad Rebbes expressed that he was jealous of the garments of the Chassidim of Poland, but if they would show him a Chassid from the previous generations, he would be able to immediately know if he was a Chassid of the Alter Rebbe, the Mittler Rebbe or the Tzemach Tzedek.
-Not according to his apparel, but according to the matter he enthusiastically devotes himself to (in Yiddish, koch zich).
+Rabbi Chaim Hakohen Gutnick, o.b.m., former head of the Beit Din of Melbourne, once asked the Rebbe if he should change his British-style rabbinical hat to a regular Chabad-style hat so that he would look like a chassid.
+The Rebbe answered: True, one of the Chabad Rebbes expressed that he was jealous of the garments of the chassidim of Poland, but if they would show him a chassid from the previous generations, he would be able to immediately know if he was a chassid of the Alter Rebbe, the Mittler Rebbe or the Tzemach Tzedek.
+Not according to his apparel, but according to the matter to which he enthusiastically devotes himself (in Yiddish, koch zich).